Holistic perspectives on deep pasts, current global challenges, and unfolding futures

 Family groups

-South Bank, Nathan and Mount Gravatt campuses are situated on the land of the Yugarabul, Yuggera, Jagera and Turrbal peoples.
+Our Brisbane campuses are situated on the land of the Yugarabul, Yuggera, Jagera and Turrbal peoples.
 Logan is situated on the land of the Yuggera, Turrbal, Yugarabul, Jagera and Yugambeh peoples.
-The Gold Coast is situated on the land of the Yugambeh/Kombumerri peoples.
+The Gold Coast is situated on the land of the Kombumerri peoples, part of the Yugambeh language region.

 Contact details